lrosenqv/cybertape/README.md

 Deployed on [Vercel](https://cybertape.vercel.app/login)
 --
 *Disclaimer: Cybertape is still in development on Spotify, so I only have a limited set of slots for user access.
-Hit me up with your Spotify account's email if you want to test it out :)*
+Hit me up with your Spotify account's email if you want to test it out :)

+Instrumental- range slider value does not work at the moment, so please don't use that one :)
+*

 ---